 Section 1: Gym area.
 This has:

-General’s poles.
-Bamboo or wooden pole for training arm and leg techniques and toughening the body – especially the wrists.
+General’s poles - Bamboo or wooden poles for training arm and leg techniques and toughening the body – especially the wrists.
 Considered essential by many of the old masters but usually ignored today because difficult to set up.
-We are very proud to have thee.
+We are very proud to have these.

-Punch bags.
-We have five heavy bags and one light bag.
-All are of different designs and are suite to slightly different training methods.
+Punch bags - We have five heavy bags and one light bag.
+All are of different designs and are suited to slightly different training methods.
 Hung and filed to professional standards.

-Parallel bars, chin up bars, stretching bar and gymnastics rings.
-All of these are great for bodyweight training (calisthenics) which we think is ideal as part of a kung fu training regime since it emphasises strength and tendon development over muscle size.
+Parallel bars, chin up bars, stretching bar and gymnastics rings - All of these are great for bodyweight training (callisthenics) which we think is ideal as part of a Kung Fu training regime since it emphasises strength and tendon development over muscle size.

 Built into a huge, living teak tree in such a way as not to damage the tree but rather to harmonise with it.
 We love it!
 A great place to meditate, exercise, relax with a book or just admire the views.